 Let’s face it.
 We are well and truly in the mobile technology age where we can use our smartphone for everything.
-Samsung, makers of premium smartphone technology (except that Note 7 thing), have launched a new rewards program, Samsung Pay Rewards, to convince customers it is time to leave the credit card at home and use Samsung Pay to finalize all purchase transactions.
-Samsung Pay Rewards program is designed to seal the deal and get us all to pay wave our way to shopping satisfaction.
+Samsung, makers of premium smartphone technology (except that Note 7 thing), have launched a new rewards program, Samsung Pay Rewards.
+They want to convince customers it is time to leave the credit card at home.
+The Samsung Pay Rewards program will fast track our transactions and we can paywave our way to shopping satisfaction.

 How will Samsung Pay Rewards work?
 An article this week in Fortune magazine discussed this in greater detail.
 Here is an excerpt of that discussion.